 University of Manchester, UK

 Jamie Woodward is Professor of Physical Geography at The University of Manchester where he was Head of the Department of Geography from 2016–2019.
-His PhD research on Quaternary river behaviour and karst sedimentation in NW Greece was undertaken at the University of Cambridge.
+His PhD research on Quaternary river behavior and karst sedimentation in NW Greece was undertaken at the University of Cambridge.
 He is a Fellow of the British Society for Geomorphology and was editor of Geoarchaeology: An International Journal for 12 years (2007-2019).
 He has worked in the Mediterranean region for over three decades and in the Nile Valley since 1995.
-In 2009 he edited The Physical Geography of the Mediterranean for Oxford University Press.
+In 2009, he edited The Physical Geography of the Mediterranean for Oxford University Press.
 He is interested in Quaternary landscape change and how humans interact with rivers over a range of timescales.
 His recent work in the UK has shed light on the problem of microplastic contamination in river catchments.
 Jamie was a Trustee of the Royal Geographical Society from 2017 to 2020.
-In his keynote at the 3rd CAJG Professor Woodward will talk about the Holocene history of the River Nile with a focus on the fluvial geomorphology and geoarchaeology of the desert Nile in Sudan and Egypt as long-term records of global climate change.
+In his keynote at the 3rd CAJG, Professor Woodward will talk about the Holocene history of the River Nile with a focus on the fluvial geomorphology and geoarchaeology of the Nile desert in Sudan and Egypt as long-term records of global climate change.

 Track 10.
 Hydrology, Hydrogeology, Hydrochemistry

 Broder MerkelChief Editor – Track 10 of AJGS

 Publisher of Freiberg Online Geoscience (FOG)

 Institute of Geology, Technische Universität Bergakademie Freiberg, Germany